evmts/tevm-monorepo/bundler/config/CONTRIBUTING.md

 bun build
 ```

-By default evmts/config needs no build because it's written in JavaScript with jsdoc comments for types.
+By default tevm/config needs no build because it's written in JavaScript with jsdoc comments for types.
 It does build the following:

 `bun run build`

 #### ESM no build

-`@evmts` is written in javascript with jsdoc so it's `esm` build does not need to be built.
+`@tevm` is written in javascript with jsdoc so it's `esm` build does not need to be built.
 This means any user using modern `esm` will be using the same src code in their node_modules as what is here.

-This means all evmts packages run without being built by default and the same src code is shipped to most users
+This means all tevm packages run without being built by default and the same src code is shipped to most users

 - [src/index.js](./src/index.js) - the entrypoint to the package